Summary for: DemagMaterial1 < Material

 is the lowest flux density encountered by the element so far, andHmin

-is the corresponding field strength.
+is the corresponding field strength on the given demagnetization curve.

 For the last bullet, the get_equivalent_Br